 Altogether, we can say that decisions to have children are primarily dependent on the nature and intensity of the parents' relationship.
-Couples with longer and more stable cohabitation explained their decision with the same factors mentioned by married couples in fertility surveys.
+Couples with longer and more stable cohabitation explained their decision with the same factors that the married couples tend to mention in fertility surveys.